yunmin12/yunmin12/README.md

 ## Hi there 👋
 I am Yunmin Kim, an undergraduate Chemistry major student in GIST(Gwangju Institute of Science and Technology), Republic of Korea.
 I major in Chemistry and minor in AI Convergence.
+My passion lies in bridging molecules and models — applying artificial intelligence to protein engineering and drug discovery.
 Nice to meet you! 🐥
 <!--
-**youpe12/youpe12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**yunmin12/yunmin12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: